All Them Witches – Nothing as the Ideal (Album Review)

 The genre-bending All Them Witches are set to release Nothing as the Ideal through New West Records on Friday, September 4, 2020.

-A trio out formed in 2012 in Nashville, Tennessee, the band wasted little time putting their name out, releasing their debut Our Mother Electricity before the end of the year.
-A handful of lineup changes ensued, namely at the keyboard position, but the core trio of Charles Michael Parks Jr on bass/vocals, Robby Staebler on drums, and Ben McLeod on guitar/vocals continues today, and Nothing as the Ideal already marks their sixth album in their eight-year career.
+A trio formed in 2012 in Nashville, Tennessee, the band wasted little time putting their name out, releasing their debut Our Mother Electricity before the end of the year.
+A handful of lineup changes ensued, namely at the keyboard position, but the core trio of Charles Michael Parks Jr on bass/vocals, Robby Staebler on drums, and Ben McLeod on guitar/vocals continue today, and Nothing as the Ideal already marks their sixth album in their eight-year career.

 The closing track is one of two tracks that eclipse nine minutes; the other, “See You Next Fall,” is a warped landscape of epic proportions.
 On its face, the track seems to “go” nowhere, but the subtle effort of merging looping Stoner Rock-style guitar with the versatile monotone of Parks results in a lulling carpet ride on a tie-dyed patchwork quilt.
 “See You Next Fall” echoes the album writ large, if not the band itself: from one measure to the next, All Them Witches alternate between playing to tens of thousands in an arena or a few hundred in a cramped musty club, with the vibe genuine in either and every case.